ichiee/Thanks_Octocat/Rust/basic_1.md

 }
 ```
 we have now `trait` defined

-we nee dthis implimet constitution trait on our dwarf struct.
+we need this implimet constitution trait on our dwarf struct.
 it shoulh have all the functionarity of this trait but be able to
 override a part as needed
 it leave s to up to whatever struct impliments this trait